What Is Humira (Adalimumab)?

 Adalimumab is a type of drug called a TNF-alpha blocker.
 It works by seeking out and binding to the TNF-alpha cytokines, which stops them from causing inflammation and reduces psoriasis symptoms.
 Clinical studies have reported that after four months of treatment with Humira, many patients have improvements in psoriasis symptoms of 75%-90%2.

 How is Humira (adalimumab) administered?

 People with moderate to severe plaque psoriasis take Humira through an injection to the thigh, upper arm, or abdomen.
 Most patients are able to inject the medicine themselves after being trained by a healthcare provider1.
 Side effects on the skin around the injection site can be avoided by injecting each dose into a different area of skin than the previous dose.
-For plaque psoriasis and psoriatic arthritis, the standard dose is an injection every two weeks.
+For plaque psoriasis and psoriatic arthritis, the standard dose is a 40mg injection every other week after an initial 80 mg dose.
 Humira should be kept in the refrigerator when not in use.